jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

 9999
 ...
 ```
-> To create another llamafile just find the appropriate model you want to use and download the `.gguf` file and follow the same steps mentioned above.
+> To create another llamafile just find the appropriate model you want to use and download the `.gguf` file from HuggingFace and follow the same steps mentioned above.
 The `--mmproj` is optional but the `m` (model) option is mandatory in the `.args` file
 {: .prompt-info }

 ### Step 4 - Building on the llamafile binary
-We first copy the llamafile and give it a new name
+We first copy the llamafile and give it a new name.
 ```bash
 cp /usr/local/bin/llamafile llama3.llamafile
 ```

-The working folder should contain the following files
+The working folder should contain the following files.
 ```
 LlamafileExperiments
 │